KovaaK/SensitivityMatcher/README.md

 ![Screenshot 1](https://i.redd.it/9mz7qsymx3e11.png)

-# KovaaK's Sensitivity Matcher
+# Sensitivity Matcher

-This is a script that can be used to convert your mouse sensitivity between any 3D games.
+This is a script that can be used to convert your mouse sensitivity between any 3D games without preemptive calculation.

 Run the script, then: